 - Cook the gnocchi, stirring gently, until tender, about 1 minute after they rise to the surface.
 The key sign that it is done is when it start to float.

 - Remove from the pan and drain the water.
-Toss into a sauce or pour sauce on top
+Toss into a sauce or pour sauce on top, or add into a soup.

 If you want to make a big batch for future use, freeze the rest with the simple steps.
 It is best to freeze the Gnocchi uncooked, just right after shaping it.